 Anxiety & Depression

-You’ve heard it before.
-We’re social creatures.
-We’re also people who think.
-And it’s common enough for us to believe that we think rationally, but we’re also emotional people.
+Are you feeling stressed out, depressed?
+Do you have anxiety?
+You’ve heard it before; we’re social creatures, creatures of habit.
+We’re also people who think, and it’s common enough for us to believe that we think rationally, but we’re also emotional people.
 The inescapable blending of thinking and feeling can lead us toward greatness and happiness.
-But it can just as simply leave us feeling anxious or depressed.
+But it can just as simply leave us feeling frazzled, confused, anxious, or down, hopeless and depressed.

 We provide our present clients with Zoom sessions and Coaching by Phone.
-The COVID-19 pandemic may have initiated this procedure, but its simplicity, convenience, and confidentiality make it a great success.
-Virtual sessions are both the practical & rational choice.
+The COVID-19 pandemic may have initiated this procedure, but its simplicity, convenience, and confidentiality have made it a great success.
+Virtual sessions are both practical & rational choices.
 They’re the responsible choice.
 Try something new & secure one for yourself.

 100% of all appointments are now virtual.
 If you’d prefer an in-person session, know that normally we also offer this alternative at all of our locations.
 Sanitisation and proper distancing procedures are in place for your safety and comfort.
 Wearing a mask is mandatory in reception and all hallway areas, but NOT in our private offices.